History of JD Vance in Timeline

 From January 2023 to January 2025, Vance served as Ohio's senator.

-January 31, 2023: Vance Endorses Trump
+January 31, 2023: Vance endorses Trump

-June 2023: Voted Against Debt Ceiling Increase
+June 2023: Voted Against Debt Ceiling

 In June 2023, Vance voted against raising the debt ceiling, opposing the Fiscal Responsibility Act of 2023.

-July 2023: Introduced Legislation Against Gender-Affirming Care
+July 2023: Introduced Legislation on Gender-Affirming Care

 In July 2023, Vance and Representative Marjorie Taylor Greene introduced legislation that would have made gender-affirming care for minors a federal crime.

-2023: Our Ohio Renewal Foundation Raised Funds
+2023: Our Ohio Renewal Foundation Fundraising

-From 2017 to 2023, Our Ohio Renewal Foundation raised around $69,000.
+From 2017 to 2023, Vance's Our Ohio Renewal Foundation raised around $69,000.

 2023: AppHarvest Bankrupt

-In 2023, AppHarvest went bankrupt.
+In 2023, AppHarvest went bankrupt while owing over $340 million.

-May 15, 2024: Trump and Vance Attend Fundraising Dinner
+May 15, 2024: Fundraising dinner with Trump

 June 2024: Sponsored Dismantle DEI Act

-July 15, 2024: Trump Chooses Vance as Running Mate
+July 15, 2024: Trump chooses Vance as running mate

-July 2024: Senate Speeches and Bills
+July 2024: Senate Data

 Data from mid-July 2024 showed that Vance had made 45 Senate speeches and sponsored 57 legislative bills, none of which had passed the Senate.